 All these variations, either individually or combined, allow us to imagine many different and extremely interesting solutions of tomorrow’s train:

-You can see the known example of the monorail without wheels but with air cushion, yet at the same time arrive at a much more far-fetched solution such as a modular-wagon train where each wagon has their own route and only regroups when necessary, or a capsule-cable-car train
+You can see the known example of the monorail without wheels but with an air cushion, yet at the same time arrive at a much more far-fetched solution such as a modular-wagon train where each wagon has its own route and only regroups when necessary, or a capsule-cable-car train

 In fact, most of the ideas didn’t even make it here.
 It’s usually at this first step that companies kill radical innovations without even giving the second look, by engineers and marketing people and the board saying things such as: